INISA Student Grant South Africa 2023 – 2024

 ABOUT THE INISA STUDENT GRANT – FIELDS COVERED

-The grant provides cover for 75% of tuition fees and related study fees (including residence fees, books and other study materials), up to a maximum amount of Euro 3000 (or the equivalent in local currency).
+The bursary grant will cover 75% of tuition fees and related study fees (including residence fees, books and other study materials), up to a maximum amount of Euro 3000 (or the equivalent in local currency).
 If the grant is awarded to more than 1 student, the maximum grant value will be split equally between the recipients.

-Selected students must provide a fees account record from their institution, to prove tuition related expenses.
-The award will be paid to the institution, in the students fee account.
-Recipients must submit 2 progress reports during the 2022 academic year.
+Selected students must provide a fees account record from their institution, to prove tuition-related expenses.
+The award will be paid to the institution, in the student’s fee account.
+Recipients must submit 2 progress reports during the 2023 academic year..

 Shortlisted candidates will be contacted and invited to attend an interview, after which the final selection will be made.

 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the INISA Student Grant.

 ELIGIBILITY REQUIREMENTS FOR THE INISA STUDENT GRANT

 Applicants must satisfy the following minimum entry criteria before applying for the bursary (please note that failure to satisfy all the requirements will lead to your application not being considered):